Skip to content

 Retries a failing effect based on a defined retry policy.

-The retry function allows you to retry a failing effect multiple times according to a specified policy.
 This can be useful when dealing with intermittent failures, such as network issues or temporary resource unavailability.
 By defining a retry policy, you can control the number of retries, the delay between them, and when to stop retrying.

 @seeretryOrElse for a version that allows you to run a fallback.